Benjamin Franklin Stringfellow (1816–1891): Fight with Kansas Governor Andrew Reeder

 The slave state version said that Stringfellow told the governor:

 I understand, sir, that you have publicly spoken and written of me in the East as a frontier ruffian, and I have called to ascertain whether you have done so...Then, sir, you uttered a falsehood, and I demand of you the satisfaction of a gentleman.
 I very much question your right to that privilege, for I do not believe you to be a gentleman; but nevertheless give you the opportunity to vindicate your title to that character, by allowing you to select such friends as you may please, and I will do the same, and we will step out here and settle the matter as gentlemen do...Then I will have to treat you as I would any other offensive animal.

-Bloodshed would occur on both sides of the Missouri-Kansas border in the Bleeding Kansas skirmishes as attempts were to influence how the state entered the union with 5,000 Missourians voting in one Kansas election alone.
+Bloodshed would occur on both sides of the Missouri-Kansas border in the Bleeding Kansas skirmishes as attempts were to influence how the state entered the union, with 5,000 Missourians voting in one Kansas election alone.

 Atchison, Topeka and Santa Fe Railroad

 In 1859 after Kansas entered as a free state, Stringfellow moved to Atchison (named for his ally, political boss and future U.S. Senator David Rice Atchison), where he continued to practice law, although his brother John temporary returned to Virginia to settle their father's estate.
-The Stringfellow brothers organized the Atchison and St. Joseph Railroad Company and B.F.
-Stringfellow became company attorney.
-B.F.
-Stringfellow also performed legal work for the Kansas City, St. Joseph & Council Bluffs Railroad, and the Kansas and Western Missouri Railway Company.
-During the Civil War, age prevented him from enlisting, and the Platte Bridge Railroad Tragedy (which destroyed a crucial bridge on the Hannibal and St. Joseph Railroad on September 3, 1861) and defeats of the Missouri State Guard may have changed his proslavery sympathies.
-B.F.
+The Stringfellow brothers organized the Atchison and St. Joseph Railroad Company and B. F. Stringfellow became company attorney.
+He also did legal work for the Kansas City, St. Joseph & Council Bluffs Railroad and the Kansas and Western Missouri Railway Company.
+During the Civil War, age prevented him from enlisting, and the Platte Bridge Railroad Tragedy (which destroyed a crucial bridge on the Hannibal and St. Joseph Railroad on September 3, 1861) and defeats of the Missouri State Guard may have changed his pro-slavery sympathies.
 Stringfellow continued his law practice through the war and concentrated on promoting the area's economic development.
 He worked with former antislavery adversary Cyrus K. Holliday, who had organized the Atchison and Topeka Railway Company in 1859, which reorganized in 1863 as the Atchison, Topeka and Santa Fe Railway.
 Using their political connections and funds (government railroad bonds and land grants) allotted by the Pacific Railroad Acts, they connected their lines to the First transcontinental railroad at Council Bluffs in 1869.
 Three years later Topeka became the eastern terminus for the second transcontinental route, which ended in Los Angeles.

-B.F.
 Stringfellow died at the home of his daughter in Chicago, Illinois on April 26, 1891.